sampsyo/home/_drafts/bril.md

 3. It's really easy to generate Bril code from frontend languages that have mutable variables.
 The alternative would be LLVM's [mem2reg][]/"just put all the frontend variables in memory" trick, but Bril avoids building memory into the core language for simplicity.

 Unfortunately, this aftermarket SSA retrofit has been a huge headache.
-TK persistent problems with undefinedness.
-TK weird/bad phi semantics.
+It has caused [persistent problems with undefinedness][108] and [classic correctness problems what translating out of SSA][330].
+I think my original design is fundamentally flawed;
+it was a mistake to try to treat `phi` semantically as "just another instruction" instead of a more invasive change to the language.
-I think Bril's SSA form needs a significant rework, probably based on a more radical change to the core language such as adding [basic block arguments][block-args].
+Bril's SSA form needs a full rework, probably including an actual language extension along the lines of [MLIR's basic block arguments][block-args].
 It has been an interesting lesson for me that SSA comes with subtle design implications that are difficult to retrofit onto an existing mutation-oriented IL.

 [core]: https://capra.cs.cornell.edu/bril/lang/core.html